OJ/gobuster/README.md

 - Clean up DNS mode
 - renamed `show-cname` to `check-cname` in dns mode
 - get rid of `verbose` flag
+- the version command now also shows some build variables for more info

 ## 3.6